nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Type "yes" if so
 yes
 To exit recipe view, type "quit"
-Else, enter any key to continue
+Else, press enter to continue
 1. chop beef

 2. add potatoes